Scotland look to 'put things right' in Finland

 |Coverage: Watch on BBC Alba, BBC iPlayer and the BBC Sport website & app

-Scotland will be out for "pay back" in Tuesday's friendly with Finland in Tampere, says striker Martha Thomas.
+Scotland will be out for "payback" in Tuesday's friendly against Finland in Tampere, says striker Martha Thomas.

-Thomas was part of the Scotland side beaten home and away by Finland in 2020, which put paid to their European Championship qualifying hopes.
+Thomas was part of the Scotland side beaten home and away by Finland in 2020, which put paid to European Championship qualifying hopes.

-The home defeat was Shelley Kerr's last in charge, and heralded in a new era under current boss Pedro Martinez Losa.
+The home defeat was Shelley Kerr's last as head coach, and heralded a new era under current boss Pedro Martinez Losa.

 "We're looking forward to putting things right," Thomas told BBC Scotland.